evolutionary-architecture/evolutionary-architecture-by-example/README.md

 In our implementation, we have made a deliberate architectural choice: each subdomain operates as its own bounded context, establishing clear boundaries and independence.
 However, it is important to note that real-world domains aren't always this neat.
 Sometimes multiple subdomains naturally group together into a single bounded context.
 Take, for example, how _Progress Tracking_, and _Virtual Coaching_ might naturally combine into a "Personalized Training" bounded context.

-One of the really useful tools while working on the definition of bounded contexts is https://github.com/ddd-crew/bounded-context-canvas[Bounded Context Canvas] from DDD Crew.
+One of the really useful tools while working on the definition of bounded contexts is [Bounded Context Canvas](https://github.com/ddd-crew/bounded-context-canvas) from DDD Crew.

 When you are finished defining all the bounded contexts, you should define the communication and integration map between them.
 You can use a _Context Map_ to do this, but we will not focus on explaining it here.

-== Repository Structure
+## Repository Structure

-=== Overview
+### Overview

 Think of this repository as a novel rather than a technical manual.
 Each chapter builds naturally on the last, telling the story of how a real-world application evolves from its first lines of code to a mature, well-architected system.
 Simply follow the chapters in order, like turning the pages of a book, and see how each architectural decision naturally leads to the next.
 This "story-first" approach helps you understand not only what we built, but also why we made each choice along the way (supported by the architecture decision log).

-=== How To Navigate?
+### How To Navigate?

 This repository is organized with crystal-clear simplicity: beyond this main README and its supporting assets, you will find four key chapters that tell our evolutionary story: